Dak0r/TextAdventureJS/README.md

 ### Commands

-Commands can be used in actions to modify the current location or the plazers inventory.
+Commands must be used for any logic that goes beyond outputting text.
+You can change locations, add and remove objects from location or the players inventory and more.

-#### 'this' in function parameters
+#### 'this' in command parameters

-If the function should affect the object that the action is defined on, you can refer to it using `this` instead of its nanme.
+If the command is supposed to affect the object that the action is defined on, you can refer to it using `this` instead of its unique nanme.

 #### objectRemoveFromLocation